grosser/ar_after_transaction/Readme.md

       end
     end

-### Add `after_commit` callbacks around anything that should not happen if a transaction is rolled
+### Add `after_commit` callbacks around anything that should not happen if a transaction is rolled back

-back
+#### ActionMailer

+If you use ActionMailer, you can create a `deliver_on_commit` helper method:

+    Mail::Message.class_eval do
+      def deliver_on_commit
+        ActiveRecord::Base.after_transaction { deliver }
+      end
+    end

+which will allow you to do this:

+    UserMailer.created(self).deliver_on_commit

+This makes our original example even more concise

+    class User
+      after_create :deliver_created_notification

+      def deliver_created_notification
+        UserMailer.created(self).deliver_on_commit
+      end
+    end

+... which might even be clearer and better than using ActiveRecord's `after_commit` callbacks:

+    class User
+      after_commit :deliver_created_notification, :on => :create

+      def deliver_created_notification
+        UserMailer.created(self).deliver
+      end
+    end

+#### Resque

     Resque.class_eval do
       def self.enqueue_on_commit(*args)